reactjs/az.react.dev/content/docs/addons-test-utils.md

 }
 ```

-Bu komponenti aşağıdaki formada test edə bilərik:
+Bu komponenti aşağıdakı formada test edə bilərik:

 ```js{3,20-22,29-31}
 import React from 'react';